 Kids love playing in cardboard boxes!
 It ignites their creativity and gives them a place to call their own.
 When my son turned three he was really into trains, so that coupled with his love for playing in cardboard boxes gave me the idea to make a cardboard train!

 How To Make the Cardboard Train

-To make the passenger car stand both boxes upright and cut each one along one of the folds.
+To make the passenger car, stand both boxes upright and cut each one along one of the folds.
 This created two big flaps which can be opened and taped to the box next to it to join them together.

 Finally, make the wheels using leftover boxes or cardboard.
 Again, use a utility knife to cut them out.
-To make the wheels perfect circles use this little trick… make a long cardboard strip, put a push pin on one side and made a hole on the opposite end big enough to poke a marker through.
-Then stick the push pin in the center of the cardboard and move the marker around to make the shape.
-Basically a huge homemade compass!
+To make the wheels perfect circles use this little trick to make a big, homemade compass!

 Paint the train with latex house paint.
 I thought about spray paint but that gets really expensive because of the size.
-It seems like regular paint is going to be too wet and make the cardboard wrinkle and get all wavy, but it didn’t- I used the cheapest stuff I could find at our local home improvement store.
+It seems like regular paint is going to be too wet and make the cardboard wrinkle and get all wavy, but it didn’t.
+I used the cheapest stuff I could find at our local home improvement store.
 I ended up getting red, yellow and black and mixed the colors to save money.
 If you aren’t too particular about colors, sometimes paint stores will give away the paint they mixed incorrectly (or at least sell it a lot cheaper).

-You can of course paint the train however you would like… You can paint it to look like Thomas the Train made from cardboard boxes or a cardboard box Polar Express.
-Good luck and have fun!
+You can of course paint the train however you would like… Design it to look like Thomas the Train made from cardboard boxes or a cardboard box Polar Express.